Child Custody Attorney in Tampa

 Timesharing, formerly known as physical custody, is when a court allocates the time a child or children spend with each of their parents.
 The state of Florida does not recognize the term "custody" anymore, so "timesharing" and "parental responsibility" are used instead.
 These are intended to describe the legal relationship between a parent and their child or children.
 The timesharing lawyers in Tampa are here to help, so contact us online for a consultation.

-Call our office today at (813) 773-8233 to schedule your appointment.
+Call our office today at (813) 773-8233 or contact us online to schedule your appointment.
 Our child custody lawyers in Tampa can help you evaluate your circumstances.